Clear (Scientology): Early Clears

 There are several conflicting accounts of who first attained the state of Clear, and under what circumstances.
-In August 1950, amidst the success of Dianetics, Hubbard held a demonstration in Los Angeles' Shrine Auditorium where he presented a young woman called Sonya Bianchi to a large audience including many reporters and photographers as "the world's first Clear."
+In August 1950, amidst the success of Dianetics, Hubbard held a demonstration in Los Angeles' Shrine Auditorium where he presented a young woman called Sonya Bianchi to a large audience including many reporters and photographers as "the world's first Clear".
 Science-fiction author Arthur Jean Cox's April 1952 letter to skeptic Martin Gardner would later claim that the event was a "fiasco", which Gardner repeated: "in the demonstration that followed, she failed to remember a single formula in physics (the subject in which she was majoring) or the color of Hubbard's tie when his back was turned.
 At this point, a large part of the audience got up and left."
 Cox had also claimed that Bianchi was unable to answer questions from the audience testing her memory and analytical abilities including the question of the color of Hubbard's tie.
 Parade magazine, published two months after the event, wrote: "Other reports are even more impressive.
 Sonya Bianchi, a favorite student of founder Hubbard, and a winsome graduate student at Wellesley College, made this report to 6,000 dianetics enthusiasts in Los Angeles: 'I had violent sinus trouble.
 I also had a strange and embarrassing allergy to fresh paint for days after I came in contact with it.
 I had a painful itching in my eyebrows.
 Both conditions have cleared up, and I feel like a million dollars.'
 End of Bianchi’s report."

 Later, in the late 1950s, Hubbard would claim that several people had reached the state of Clear by the time he presented Bianchi as the world's first; these others, Hubbard said, he had successfully cleared in the late 1940s while working incognito in Hollywood posing as a swami.

 In 1966, Hubbard declared South African Scientologist John McMaster to be the first true Clear.
 McMaster had joined Scientology around 1962, having experienced relief of chronic stomach pain after his first auditing session.
 He became a leading public spokesman for Scientology and later a member of the Sea Org.
-He left in November 1969, expressing continuing belief in the Scientology Tech, but disapproval of the way Scientology was managed.
+He left in November 1969, expressing continuing belief in Scientology techniques, but disapproval of the way Scientology was managed.